-Sybille Bergemann is a photographer, who knew Berlin like no second.
-She was born in Berlin in 1941 and had worked first two years for the magazine »Das Magazin” (“The magazine”) as a secretary, before she began her training as a photographer in 1966.
-She completed this training with the photographer and university teacher Arno Fischer, who later became her husband.
+Sibylle Bergemann is a photographer who knew Berlin like no other.
+She was born in Berlin in 1941 and worked as a secretary for the magazine »Das Magazin« for two years before she began her training as a photographer in 1966.
+She completed her training with the photographer and university lecturer Arno Fischer, who later became her husband.

-The imaged photo grew up in a hotel room in New York in 1984.
-There is evidence of Bergemann's talent to transport with a few picture elements a lot of emotions and create a not staged photography, which captures the naturalness as transience of the moment for eternity.
-Her travels led Bergemann almost around the world and her photos were published in innumerable reportage magazines.
+The photo shown here was taken in a hotel room in New York in 1984.
+It testifies to Bergemann's talent for conveying many emotions with just a few pictorial elements and for creating an unstaged photograph that captures the naturalness and transience of the moment for eternity.
+Her travels took Bergemann almost all over the world and her photographs were published in countless reportage magazines.

-After the “Wende” she established in 1990 with six other photographers the agency “Ostkreuz”.
-Sibylle Bergemann succeeded with her empathetic travel pictures, portraits and photo galleries an unforgettable artistic work, with which she became a photographer of international reputation as well in the GDR as after the “Wende”.
-Sibylle Bergemann died in November 2010 at the age of only 69 years to cancer.
+After the fall of the Berlin Wall, she founded the »Ostkreuz« agency with six other photographers in 1990.
+With her sensitive travel pictures, portraits and photo series, Sibylle Bergemann succeeded in creating an unforgettable artistic oeuvre, with which she became a photographer of international renown both in the DDR and after the fall of the Wall.
+Sibylle Bergemann died of cancer in November 2010 at the age of 69.

 All image and text rights are held by ISA Auctionata Auktionen AG.